-The most common change in taxation status is from a C corporation (usually a General Corporation) to an S corporation in order to allow for pass-through taxation of income or loss.
+After forming a business, you aren’t “locked in” to a single tax status.
+Delaware understands that a business will evolve over time and may eventually benefit from a different tax status.
+Perhaps the most common change in taxation status is from a C corporation (usually a General Corporation) to an S corporation in order to allow for pass-through taxation of income or loss.
 This is typically done to avoid double taxation of corporate income.

-The following requirements must be met in order to retain S corporation tax status:
+However, the following requirements must be met in order to retain S corporation tax status:

 If any of these requirements are not met, you must convert the tax status of the corporation.
 For example, you would need to change your corporation’s tax status if you want to increase your company’s number of shareholders with the goal of receiving additional funding or if you’d like to bring on foreign investors.

-The IRS does not offer a standard form for changing your company’s tax status from S corporation to C corporation.
-Instead, it simply requires a written statement be filed with the appropriate IRS service center, along with consent signed by a majority (more than 50%) of your corporation’s shareholders.
+The IRS does not offer a standard form for changing your company’s tax status from an S corporation to a C corporation.
+Instead, it simply requires a written statement be filed with the appropriate IRS service center, along with a consent signed by a majority (more than 50%) of your corporation’s shareholders.

 The written statement can specify a date as long as it is not prior to the filing of the actual tax status reversal.
 If no specific date is listed, the filing becomes effective during the current tax year as long as the revocation is filed by the fifteenth (15th) day of the third month of the current tax year.
 If it is filed after that date, it becomes effective as of the first day of the following tax year.